alphagov/search-v2-infrastructure/README.md

 # search-v2-infrastructure
 IaC definitions for GOV.UK Search v2

-This repository contains Terraform resource definitions to provision Google Cloud's Vertex AI Search (also previously known as "Gen App Builder" or in the APIs as "Discovery Engine") for use as a search engine for GOV.UK through [search-api-v2](https://github.com/alphagov/search-api-v2), and to set up a data pipeline for analytics events to feed into the search engine model.
+This repository contains Terraform resource definitions to provision Google Cloud's Vertex AI Agent Builder Search (also previously known as "Vertex AI Search and Conversation" or "Gen App Builder" or in the APIs as "Discovery Engine") for use as a search engine for GOV.UK through [search-api-v2](https://github.com/alphagov/search-api-v2), and to set up a data pipeline for analytics events to feed into the search engine model.

 To that end, the following modules are part of this repository:
 - [`terraform/meta`](terraform/meta/): Bootstrap Terraform Cloud project/workspaces, GCP projects,